The Bankrate promise

 Home improvement apps for planning and inspiration

-- Home Design 3D: This interior design app lets you to completely design and remodel your house in three dimensions.
-You can design a floor plan in 2D or 3D, furnish and decorate and visualize and visit your creation.
-In addition to being available for your smartphone, this program can be used on tablets and your desktop, if you want to see your dream designs on an even larger screen.
+- Home Design 3D: This interior design app lets you completely design and remodel your house in three dimensions.
+You can design a floor plan in 2D or 3D, furnish and visualize what your space could look like.
+In addition to being available for your smartphone, this program can be used on tablets and your desktop.

-- Build.com: Visualize home improvement products with 3D models that let you see how items will fit and function in your space.
-You can even see how light fixtures will appear on a wall, how a ceiling fan will appear on a ceiling and what kind of sink or toilet will go well in your new bathroom.
-This app also allows you to connect live with project experts to obtain free advice and help finding any products you may need.
+- Build.com: Build.com allows you to visualize what home upgrades and projects will fit and function in your space.
+You can see how light fixtures will appear on a wall, how a new ceiling fan may look in your living room and what kind of sink or toilet will go well in your new bathroom.
+This app also allows you to connect live with project experts to obtain free advice and get help finding any products you may need.

-- Magicplan: This app, which is largely aimed at construction pros, allows users to create floor plans by scanning a room in up to 30 seconds and build up complete floor plans in minutes.
-You’ll also get extra features like sketches, material and cost estimation, 3D models and virtual tours.
+- Magicplan: Largely aimed at construction pros, this app allows users to create floor plans.
+Within minutes, you can build up complete floor plans by scanning a room within 30 seconds.
+Plus, you’ll get access to features like sketches, material and cost estimation, 3D models and virtual tours.

 Home improvement apps for painting and redecorating

 Painting can be one of the most tricky aspects of renovating a home.
 Thankfully, these apps can help you compare paint colors and even test how different lighting will impact the shade.

 - Pantone Studio: The Pantone app allows users to build and create color palettes that can be tested on 3D-rendered materials and designs.
 The app provides color palette tips and access to more than 10,000 color hues.

 - Paint Tester: All you need to do is upload a screenshot of your room and you can test how colors look on your walls before you paint.
 With PaintTester, you can even account for lighting by taping a physical color sample to the wall and taking a picture of it.
 The app’s color picker tool can match the sample identically, accounting for the lighting in the room.